You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 Face guard: Left the filter can be seen and the band to adjust the tube to your head size.
 On the right of the photo you see the bottom of the scarf and how the tube looks like from the inside except for the filter area.

-This face guard is hand-washable.
+No. This face guard is hand-washable.
 This means it requires no replacement filters.
 An important aspect when you baggage is very limited like it’s on a bicycle vacation trip.
 The mask also has an elastic closure and adjustable nose strip for best fit on all face shapes (see portrait photo later in this post).

-Sport outfit with CYCL face guard scarf
+Sport outfit with CYCL face guard scarf.

 Alaskan woman in pollution scarf, workout gear on dirt looking down the road

-Side view of outfit with the scarf
+Side view of outfit with the scarf.

 fashion blogger wearing a face guard, Tee, printed leggings, sportsshoes

-Slogan T-shirt “Don’t underestimate an old woman who graduated from University of Cologne”, Moda International silk cashmere cardigan (dyed), American Meteorological Society silk weather symbols neckerchief worn as bracelet, necklace with matching studs, Puma silver sneakers, leggings c/o Redbubble and face guard c/o CYCL
+Slogan T-shirt “Don’t underestimate an old woman who graduated from University of Cologne”, Moda International silk cashmere cardigan (dyed), American Meteorological Society silk weather symbols neckerchief worn as bracelet, necklace with matching studs, Puma silver sneakers, leggings c/o Redbubble and face guard c/o CYCL.

 Protection from Wildfire Smoke and Airborne Particles